tprasadtp/dotfiles/libs/logger/README.md

 Simple sh logger.

 - Supports leveled logging
+- Outputs to stderr by default, Optionally log to stdout instead of stderr by setting `LOG_TO_STDOUT=true`
 - Supports colored logs
 - Supports https://bixense.com/clicolors/ and https://no-color.org/ standards.
-- Optionally log to stdderr instead of stdout by setting `LOG_TO_STDERR=true`
-- Mostly posix compliant.
-Only non posix feature used is `local` keyword, but most shells including dash and ash implement it anyway.
+- Mostly POSIX compliant.
+Only non POSIX feature used is `local` keyword, but most shells including dash and ash implement it anyway.
+See [this](https://github.com/koalaman/shellcheck/wiki/SC3043).
 - Can be used with bash/ash/dash/sh or zsh.
 - Avoids use of global variables for anything other than configuration.
 - Avoids global state variables